coderafting/memsearch/README.md

 #### General
 - `Clj` compatibility
+- Input validators
+- Benchmarks at different scales

 #### Search and Index Improvization
-- While computing score, take into account the relative distance between any two words (of the search string) in the results' content.
+- While computing score, take into account the `relative distance` between any two words (of the search string) in the results' content.
 In order to achieve this, the index will have to maintain the position(s) of the word in the documents' content.
 This becomes important when the content of the document is large (ex: a blog).
-- Consideration of the weights of words based on what content they exist in.
+- Consideration of the `weights of words` based on what content they exist in.
 In order to achieve this, the index will have to take different types of contents into account.
 Ex: `{:content {:title "" :blog ""}}`.
-- Usage of eager evaluation model paradigm to gain performance with some custom transducers.
+- Adopt `eager evaluation paradigm` to gain performance with some custom transducers.
 This will be helpful for large data-set (either content of the doc is large or large number of docs or both).

 #### Index persistence
 - Save index to disk